aeternity/protocol/SYNC.md

 e.g. a node running on a mobile phone might want to reduce bandwidth at the cost of increased latency or on the other side of the spectrum a strong node might elect to reduce latency by using more network bandwidth and increased CPU usage.

+## Transport protocol

+This initial version is going to have nodes using TCP connections.
+All communication will be encrypted and authenticated to ensure both confidentiality and integrity, which prevents adversaries from interfering with the protocol and de-anonymisation of nodes to a degree.

+For encryption and authentication we are going to use the [Noise protocol](https://noiseprotocol.org/), with the exact protocol name being `Noise_XK_25519_ChaChaPoly_Blake2b`, i.e. `XK` for handshakes, DH over `Curve25519`, `ChaChaPoly` for symmetric encryption and the `Blake2b` hash function. `XK` as a handshake pattern means that the initiator of the handshake sends their static key to the responder and the initiator knows the static key of the responder.

+Each node has a static `Curve25519` key pair for P2P communication.
+The peer discovery is bootstrapped by having a set of Aeternity peer addresses in the node configuration and the node tries to connect to these peers after starting up the node.
+Peer addresses looks like:
+`aenode://pp$ttZZwTS2nzxg7pnEeFMWeRCfdvdxeRu6SgVyeALZX3LbdeiWS@31.13.249.0:3015`.

+(***TODO***: Spell out the full protocol including key schedule etc.)

+## Peer to peer network

+(***TODO***: this should probably be the overarching topic for this document and sync being a sub topic)

+Given that all nodes participating in the network are going to hold all available data, there is no need to have a structured overlay network.

+### Bootstrapping

+Before any node can start the process of downloading the blockchain, it needs to discover suitable neighbours, which are part of the peer to peer network.
+We consider two different ways to get this process bootstrapped:

+1. have a central service, that hands out an initial set of neighbours, e.g. via a DNS lookup
+2. ship the node software with a set of initial neighbours

+Both options have advantages and disadvantages.
+Number one means that the set of initial neighbours can be easily rotated without having to update any configuration files but it depends on fairly centralised infrastructure.
+Option two does not rely on DNS but requires updates to the node software packages in order if the initial neighbour set needs to change.

+We will choose one of the following strategies to acquire our initial entrypoints for the network, in order of preference:

+1. consult local database of peers the node has talked to before and try to connect to them
+2. connect to a list of known peers with DNS entries
+3. rely on hard-coded nodes that come with the node package

+### Neighbour selection

+After a node has been bootstrapped, it should try to keep a fairly stable neighbourhood and thus try to persist peers across restarts.

+To describe the selection process, we need to come up with strategies for neighbour replacement and a preference function used to pick a possible new peer out of a set.

+Choosing a selection strategy has a big impact on the overall health of the network, since it influences the node degree, which in turn controls resilience and message overhead.

+There's rich literature analysing different strategies based on values intrinsic to the peer to peer overlay network, e.g. peer age or behaviour metrics, or on values of the underlying network, e.g. RTT or geographical location.

+Replacement strategies based on age can be put into two different categories:

+- *active*:
+- *passive*:

+A number of different selection strategies have been discussed in the literature but in order to choose the right one we need to first come up with requirements.

+### Routing

+In the Bitcoin and Ethereum networks, routing is of no concern, given that it is generally impossible to say, who will produce the next block and as such a user will just post a transaction to the network in the hopes of reaching all miners, who can then pick it up.

+Given our usage of the Bitcoin-NG[7] protocol, a routing layer might be of interest for users, who have tight timing requirements, or just for the improved user experience by a potential decrease in latency when a transaction can be routed directly to the current round leader versus flooding the network.

+The addition of routing will be addressed in future versions of this document.

+### Churn

+There are many studies observing and studying churn patterns in peer to peer networks such as Gnutella or BitTorrent.
+While these are certainly valuable to consider in this context, we can assume that the usage patterns differ quite a lot, given that they are mostly used for sharing relatively small, self- contained files.

+Donet et al [8] did an early study of the bitcoin peer to peer network in 2013, finding "872648 different IP addresses corresponding to machines running Bitcoin nodes." but of which only a staggering 0.66% (5759) were still reachable after their observation period of 37 days. [bitnodes](https://bitnodes.earn.com/) has been trying to keep track of the peer to peer network size, starting in May 2016 with around 6500 nodes.

+## Connection

+incoming/outgoing

+whitelist/blacklist

 ## Incentives